 NOTE: Before cleaning any of your light bulbs or fixtures, make sure your lights are completely turned off and cooled down to avoid the risk of burns or shock.
 For extra precaution, turn your lights off at the circuit breaker.

 A regular incandescent bulb lasts between 1,000 and 3,000 hours.
 That’s plenty of time to collect a thin layer of dust.
 And with the long life spans of CFL and LED light bulbs (6,000 – 8,000 hours and 20,000 – 50,000 hours respectively) they are bound to get even dirtier.
 But regardless of technology, clean your light bulbs by simply wiping them off with a soft, dry cloth.
 Don’t use a damp cloth because the water might enter crevices in the bulb that can damage the electronics, and don’t use cleaning solutions on your bulbs to avoid damaging the glass.
-However, as fluorescent tubes are typically made of more durable materials than other bulbs, it’s okay to use a damp cloth on them.
+As fluorescent tubes are typically made of more durable materials than other bulbs, it’s usually fine to use a damp cloth on them.

 Recessed Can Lights: Recessed can lights are mounted high within ceilings, so you will need a ladder to access them.To clean your recessed can lights, remove the bulbs and dust the insides of the canisters with a long handle duster that can trap dust and cobwebs.
 Then wipe the insides of canisters and the bulbs with a microfiber cloth or damp rag.